What is it?

 Where can I get it?

 There are a number of ways to get your hands on a JR Pass, but careful—only authorized agents are allowed to sell them!
 Japan Rail Pass lists the outlets here.
-The easiest way to get it is via the JR site or through a travel agent in your home country.
+The easiest way to get it is via the JR site, through a site that specializes in selling them, or through a travel agent in your home country.
 Recently they've included an option for visitors to pick up their passes from a select few major stations and airports, including Narita Airport, Haneda Airport and Kansai Airport.
 However, selecting that option does increase the cost.

 What does it cover?